mic icon Education for Individual and Social Responsibility. Come with Advance educare Solution Click here

 English 75 multiple-choice questions 45 minutes Tests sentence structure, punctuation, grammar, and rhetorical skills.

-Science 40 multiple-choice questions 35 minutes Science-based paragraphs are presented with research summaries, graphs, tables, and charts.
+Reading 40 multiple-choice questions 35 minutes Science-based paragraphs are presented with research summaries, graphs, tables, and charts.

 Math 60-multiple choice questions 60 minutes Geometry, Trigonometry, Algebra I and II.